 Conchas Chinas Beach is, without a doubt, one of the most fascinating and striking beaches in downtown Puerto Vallarta, the Banderas Bay area and Mexican beaches in general.
 The melding of various ecosystems in one location, together with its graceful coast and underwater profile has given the place a beauty that must be seen to be understood.

 The name apparently comes from mollusk shells you find there, not that they come from China (like almost everything nowadays ...), but "china" in the local Mexican usage means wavy or with curls.
 A person with "chino" hair in Mexico is not straight and stiff, but rather curly hair :-), so a Chinese shell (concha china) would be a conch with undulations or curvilinear in some way (if someone knows specifically what species we are talking about, I'd love to know).
 So Conchas Chinas actually means Curvy Shells or something like that.
+More recently, walking on the beach I found a variety of conically shaped shells, a mollusc, then someone mentioned the name was "China" meant the shells had the shape of a Chinese hat, so that might just be it, the beach is named after coolie hats.

 Why visit Conchas Chinas